PIM 09: Family and Medical Leave

 Family and Medical Leave (FMLA) provides up to 12 (or 26, as appropriate) workweeks of unpaid, job-protected leave in a 12-month period for one or more of the following qualifying reasons:

-• Birth and care for a newborn;
+• Birth of a child and to care for a newborn within one year after birth;

 • Care for a child, spouse, or parent (does not include care for in-laws) with a serious health condition;